elenamatay/vertex-ai-experiments/README.md

 and then automatically logs the results of the training experiments.

-This adapted tutorial leverages the same API to train five simple models:
+My adapted tutorial -notebook `Experiments - Autolog 5 models' parameters and metrics` in this repo- leverages the same API to train five simple models:
 - a scikit-learn model
 - an LGBM one
 - three XGBoost models with different hyperparameters

-and automatically log the results to be later reviewed in Vertex AI Experiments UI.
+and automatically log the experiment's input and output results to be later reviewed in Vertex AI Experiments UI.

 ![Vertex AI Experiments interface](experiments.jpeg)